brynnb/Unreal-Engine-2-Unofficial-Official-Documentation/README.md

 **Modifications made:**
 *   Converted original HTML to Markdown.
-*   Downloaded and locally linked all image assets.
+*   Downloaded and locally linked all images and zip files.
 *   Cleaned unnecessary navigation headers, sidebars, and footers.
 *   Structured into folder hierarchy.